phetsims/phet-info/doc/alternative-input-quick-start-guide.md

 2. Run `grunt update` to generate `{{REPO}}_a11y_view.html` and modify `{{REPO}}_en.html`.

-3. For non-LayoutBox parent Nodes, explicitly set `this.pdomOrder` at the end of constructor.
+3. For non-`LayoutBox` parent Nodes, explicitly set `this.pdomOrder` at the end of constructor.
 Do not rely on scenery’s default ordering, which corresponds to the order that children are added.
 It’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
+Note that most of the work here is in ScreenView subclasses.

-4. For LayoutBox parents do nothing.
+4. For `LayoutBox` Nodes do nothing.
 The layout order and traversal order are typically the same.

 5. If you need to augment `this.pdomOrder` in a subclass, read about the numerous pitfalls in https://github.com/phetsims/scenery/issues/1308.